SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 }
 ~~~

-The `ProductRepositoryTest` also used another method called `findById(String id)` that should return a Product.
-The implementation of that method using the `JdbcTemplate` and `RowMapper` looks like this (copy and paste the following code under the comment `//TODO: Create a method for returning one product`):
+The implementation of the method using the `JdbcTemplate` and `RowMapper` return the Product (copy and paste the following code under the comment `//TODO: Create a method for returning one product`):

 ~~~java
 public Product findById(String id) {